-To carry out this study, I chose several hymn writers and worship leaders to compare.
-These include Isaac Watts, John Newton, Stuart Townend, Hillsong Worship, Bethel Music and Elevation Worship.
-Having collected 50 songs from each artist, I started to tally up the total occurrences of various keywords and phrases.
-This provided me with clues as to the general direction we are headed in.
+To carry out this study, I selected several hymn writers and worship leaders for comparison.
+These include Isaac Watts, John Newton, Stuart Townend, Hillsong Worship, Bethel Music, and Elevation Worship.
+After collecting 50 songs from each artist, I began to count the total occurrences of various keywords and phrases.
+This offered me insights into the general direction we are heading.

 5 Ways Christian Music Has Changed Over Time: